The gimlet gaze of Azure to be turned upon UK footpads thanks to cop-friendly analytics

 Those police forces that have taken a cue from politicos and climbed aboard the cloud bandwagon can now access tools to analyse the tsunami of data generated during an investigation.

-Having been given the green light to store data in Microsoft's cloud back in 2017, forces can now point the twin barrels of UK-based analytics specialist Chorus Intelligence's products, Analyser and Investigator at the dastardly deeds of miscreants.
+Having been given a green light to store information in a UK-based Microsoft data center back in 2017, forces can now point the twin barrels of Blighty-based analytics specialist Chorus Intelligence's products, Analyser, and Investigator at the dastardly deeds of miscreants.
 Both tools are now available on Microsoft's cloud platform.

 Founded back in 2011, Chorus modestly claims that 90 per cent of UK police forces already use its products; the most popular of these products is Analyser.
 Analyser uses the various disparate data types generated during an investigation (things like call records, number plate recognition, web chats and so on) to create what the company describes as "the big picture" rather leaving it to harassed operatives to scurry around, preparing data for presentation.